vmware-tanzu/velero/site/content/docs/main/tilt.md

 **allowed_contexts** (Array, default=[]): A list of kubeconfig contexts Tilt is allowed to use.
 See the Tilt documentation on *[allow_k8s_contexts](https://docs.tilt.dev/api.html#api.allow_k8s_contexts) for more details.
 Note: Kind is automatically allowed.

-**enable_restic** (Bool, default=false): Indicate whether to deploy the restic Daemonset.
-If set to `true`, Tilt will look for a `velero/tilt-resources/restic.yaml`  file containing the configuration of the Velero restic DaemonSet.
+**use_node_agent** (Bool, default=false): Indicate whether to deploy the node-agent Daemonset.
+If set to `true`, Tilt will look for a `velero/tilt-resources/node-agent.yaml`  file containing the configuration of the Velero node-agent DaemonSet.

 **create_backup_locations** (Bool, default=false): Indicate whether to create one or more backup storage locations.
 If set to `true`, Tilt will look for a `velero/tilt-resources/velero_v1_backupstoragelocation.yaml` file containing at least one configuration for a Velero backup storage location.